Categories

 Psychic in the way we need not

 say a single thing.
-Understanding that
+Under

-not even time matters between spaces long
+not even time matters between

 between our Sharings.
-Quantum entanglement
+Quantum

 perhaps.
 No matter, “I am glad you are here.”